eStudy For Students DURING and CISSP study after class so you can pass!

-The goals of eStudy is to help the students develop flexible knowledge, effective problem solving, effective test taking skills, intrinsic motivation which ultimately assists students with reading comprehension, content knowledge, or preparation for an examination.
+The goals of eStudy is to help the students succeed by developing flexible knowledge, effective problem solving, effective test taking skills, intrinsic motivation which ultimately assists students with reading comprehension, content knowledge, or preparation for an examination.
 Working with the eStudy learning aide helps them identify what they already know, what they need to know, and how and where to access new information that may lead to resolution of the question. eStudy video help students continue to study and access "video study guides" for post class.

 SU found that 76% more students (78% compared to 59%) scored Higher and were more Advanced in subject comprehension when using the eStudy iPads.
 Technology innovation is bringing change to the classroom and helping to extend learning to non-traditional students who make up the adult workforce.
 Yes, mobile devices are great for reading ebooks, PDFs, brainstorming notes, and doing web related research.
 Study shows the average test result from eStudy students using iPad mobile devices make efficient use of class time, score higher on their daily exams which they can track online, instantly strengthen their weaker skills and learn both thinking strategies and (increased) domain knowledge.
 This instructional tool is a post class tool when have left the classroom they can go back to specific domain from the class video to help prepare for their exam or use after they become certified.